-The landscape of West Wycombe Park is largely due to the taste and designs of Sir Francis Dashwood, the second baronet.
-Later generations of Dashwoods have modified it, but in recent years much has been done to restore his vision with its host of eccentric, ornamental buildings; one of the finest surviving 18th century landscape gardens.
-Take a look at the highlights of a gentle stroll around the beautiful grounds (please also refer to the property map on the property home page).
+The landscape of West Wycombe Park is largely due to the taste and designs of Sir Francis Dashwood, the 2nd Baronet.
+Later generations of Dashwoods have modified it, but in recent years much has been done to restore his vision with its host of eccentric, ornamental buildings.
+It is today one of the finest surviving 18th century landscape gardens.
+Take a look at the highlights of a gentle stroll around the beautiful grounds.

 The Temple of Apollo

 Also known as the Cockpit Arch, the temple was probably intended as a gateway in the drive to the forecourt of the old south front of the house - the original main entrance.
 Dating from the early 1770s it is said to have been used for cock fighting in the pit under the arch.
 A panel over the arch is inscribed ‘Libertati Amiticiae Sac’ (‘Sacred to Liberty and Friendship’) a motto of the Hell-Fire Club.

 Tucked away in the south-west corner of the park, the Round Temple is a circular dovecote with a conical roof fronted by a curved colonnade to give the impression of a complete classical rotunda.

 The Equestrian Statue